 Receive Expert Diagnosis and Treatment from Our Vascular Doctors at Advanced Vascular Associates if You are Developing Signs of Peripheral Artery Disease (PAD).
-Our Vascular Clinics Are Located Morristown, Sparta, Pompton Plains, New Jersey.
+Our Vascular Clinics Are Located Morristown, Jefferson, Pompton Plains, New Jersey.

 Some 12 million Americans have Peripheral Arterial Disease (PAD), blocked blood vessels in the legs that can cause discomfort or pain when walking.
 However, 75 percent of these people have no symptoms.
 PAD can also be a sign that you have blocked blood vessels in other parts of your body.
 PAD also raises your risk of having a heart attack or stroke.